-by the QEW Sustainability: Faith & Action work group
+By the QEW Sustainability: Faith & Action Working Group

 What are the effects of human-induced climate change?